 Readiness Testing, as soon as possible publication of procedures, early participation in Test Planning and Test Execution. – Occurring

 Retailers need to look at work practices and how that impacts on customers.
-To be discussed at next week’s meeting organised by J. Daws.
+To be discussed at next week’s meeting organised byB.
+Healy.

 Request AEMC to provide a press release of why the changes are occurring.
 Action: AEMO to speak to AEMC regarding communications, potentially with the AER.